Alzheimer's: Dealing with daily challenges

 - Be alert for signs.
 Restlessness or tugging on clothing might signal the need to use the toilet.
 Be aware that your loved one might use a trigger phrase or words that might have nothing to do with going to the bathroom.

 - Don't wait for your loved one to ask.
-Consider taking your loved one to the bathroom on a regular basis, whether or not he or she needs to go.
+Consider taking your loved one to the bathroom on a regular basis — such as every two hours — whether or not he or she needs to go.

 - Make clothing easy to remove.
 Replace zippers and buttons with fabric fasteners.
 Choose pants with elastic waists.

 - Take accidents in stride.
-Praise toileting success — and offer reassurance when accidents happen.
+Offer reassurance when accidents happen.

 Patience is key

-As you help your loved one meet daily challenges, be patient and compassionate.
-If a certain approach stops working, don't be discouraged.
+As you help your loved one, be patient and compassionate.
+If an approach stops working, don't be discouraged.
 Instead, try something new or turn to support groups for ideas.
-As Alzheimer's progresses, your understanding, flexibility and creativity will become invaluable.